wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/mobile.md

 Please refer to the [SDK](./sdk) documentation to know how to inject custom code in the application.

-# Sending a push notification that opens the application then the plugin.
+## Sending a push notification that opens the application directly on the plugin screen

 You can send a push through Wazo API like :